-We draw two main conclusions from the results presented in Table 1.
-First, through its positive effect on the valuation of the sovereign bond holdings of European banks, the OMT announcement increased the banks' equity capitalization.
-This is especially true for GIIPS banks, which are the banks that had reduced their real sector lending during the European debt crisis the most (see Acharya, Eisert, Eufinger, and Hirsch, 2015).
+We draw two main conclusions from the analysis in this section.
+First, through its positive effect on the valuation of the sovereign bond holdings of European banks, the OMT announcement increased the banks' equity capitalization and their liquidity.
+This is especially true for GIIPS banks, which are the banks that had reduced their real sector lending during the European debt crisis the most (see Acharya et al., 2015a).
 Thereby, the OMT announcement helped to restore the stability of the European banking system.
 However, an backdoor (indirect) recapitalization measure like the OMT program does not allow central banks to tailor the amount of the recapitalization to a bank's specific capital needs.
 Therefore, even though European banks regained some lending capacity due to the recapitalization effect of the OMT announcement, some of these banks still remained weakly-capitalized after the announcement, potentially creating risk-shifting incentives.